Photonic time crystals: Theory and applications: Aspects of realistic PTCs

 } In the previous chapter, we introduced the fundamentals of PTCs and analyzed their eigenmodes while assuming the most basic scenario, i.e., that of a dispersionless and linear material.
 Moreover, the PTC was infinitely extended in space and time, and the crystal lattice was perfectly periodic in time.

 These idealistic assumptions were highly beneficial to getting a glimpse into the fundamental properties of PTCs and obtaining closed-form analytical expressions for some defining quantities.
 In particular, the dispersion relation could be explicitly written out, and properties such as the growth or decay rate of the amplitudes of the eigenmodes within the momentum bandgap could be obtained.
 However, many more features characterize realistic systems.
 We need to consider them for a reliable prediction, also in the light of possible experimental observations.
 Therefore, the following chapter is written with the purpose of considering an increasing number of aspects that cause a deviation of the idealistic towards a more realistic description of light propagation in PTCs.
+We admit at this point that the more realistic description naturally leads to a more complex description.
+This gives rise to further aspects at the technical and scientific level.

 We start by elaborating on the impact of temporal dispersion, continuing with the consideration of spatially finite PTCs and finally considering temporally finite PTCs.
 These should be the most important aspects we must accommodate in a more realistic setting.
 But there were other assumptions that do not necessarily apply and which give rise to interesting effects.
 For example, the intrinsic material might be characterized by an anisotropy, whereas we have assumed isotropic materials so far.
 Furthermore, the time variation might deviate from a perfect periodic one, allowing us to introduce temporal defects.
 These defects will be discussed in a dedicated section, leading straight to the question of the general impact of the disorder on the properties of the considered PTCs.
 Finally, we also discuss a deviation from a linear response, and we will consider nonlinear PTCs at the end of this chapter.